eclipsesource/tabris-decorators/doc/dependency-injection.md

 ## resolve(type: Class, injectionParameter?: InjectionParameter)

-Returns an instance of the given type, just like using the `@inject` decorator would do in a constructor.
+Returns an instance for an injectable type, just like using the `@inject` decorator would do in a constructor.
 Especially useful in cases where a `@inject` decorator can not be used, e.g. outside of classes.
 Note that `type` *has to be injectable*, i.e. have a compatible injection handler registered.
 The second parameter may be omitted, or be used to pass a value to the injection handler.
 For further information see `@injectable(config: InjectableConfig)` and `@injectionHandler(type: Class)`.

 ## create(type: Class, ...parameters: any[])